elestio/terraform-provider-elestio/docs/guides/learn_from_sratch.md

 4. **Voila, you have created a Project and PostgreSQL Service using Terraform !**

     You can visit the [Elestio web dashboard](https://dash.elest.io/) to see these ressources.

+## Update the configuration

+1. Change the `firewall_enabled` value to false in `main.tf` and run the following command :

+    ```bash
+    terraform apply -var-file="secrets.tfvars"
+    ```

+    This will update the configuration and destroy the firewall.

+2. Revert the change in `main.tf` and run the following command :

+    ```bash
+    terraform apply -var-file="secrets.tfvars"
+    ```

+    This will update the configuration and create the firewall again.

+Some changes (ex: `datacenter`) require the creation of new resources and the destruction of old resources.
+Terraform will show you the resources to be created and destroyed before prompting you to confirm.
+You can loose data if you destroy a resource, so be careful.

 ## (Optional) Access to the database